census-instrumentation/opencensus-specs/stats/HTTP.md

 | http_client_status | HTTP status code as an integer (e.g. 200, 404, 500.), or "error" if no response status line was received |
 | http_client_host   | Value of the request Host header                                                                         |

+`http_client_method`, `http_client_path`, `http_client_host` are set when an outgoing request
+starts and are available in the context for the entire outgoing request processing.
+`http_client_status` is set when an outgoing request finishes and is only available around the stats recorded at the end of request processing.

 ### Default views

 The following set of views are considered minimum required to monitor client side performance: